angular-community/resources/README.md

 <h4 id="angular-blogs">Blogs/Articles</h4>

 - [Ninja squad blog](https://blog.ninja-squad.com/tags.html#Angular-ref) - Stay up to date with new features in Angular releases.
+- [This is Angular - Dev.to](https://dev.to/this-is-angular) - Free, open and honest Angular education on the dev.to platform.

 <h4 id="angular-books">Books</h4>

-- [Become a ninja with Angular](https://books.ninja-squad.com/angular) - (PAID / pay what you want) This ebook helps you get the philosophy of Angular, the new tools, and each part of the framework in a pragmatic way.
+- [Become a ninja with Angular](https://books.ninja-squad.com/angular) - (PAID :dollar: / pay what you want) This ebook helps you get the philosophy of Angular, the new tools, and each part of the framework in a pragmatic way.
 Always kept up-to-date with the latest Angular release!

 <h4 id="angular-courses">Courses</h4>

-- [Elite Ionic](https://eliteionic.com/) (PAID) - Learn to build next level native web aplications with Angular and Ionic
+- [Elite Ionic](https://eliteionic.com/) (PAID :dollar:) - Learn to build next level native web aplications with Angular and Ionic
-- [Ultimate Courses - Angular](https://ultimatecourses.com/courses/angular) - (PAID) Everything you need to become an Angular expert.
+- [Ultimate Courses - Angular](https://ultimatecourses.com/courses/angular) - (PAID :dollar:) Everything you need to become an Angular expert.

 <h4 id="angular-example-applications">Example Applications</h4>